-For hospitals and healthcare facilities, that can mean losing millions of dollars if weather impacts operations for even one day.
+For hospitals and healthcare facilities, one day of weather impacted operations can mean losing millions of dollars.
 Yet healthcare facilities are often glaringly unprepared for weather-related disasters.

-The University of Texas Medical Branch at Galveston was forced to perform at a reduced capacity and lost hundreds of millions of dollars in 2008 after the devastation of Hurricane Ike.
-The cost of unpreparedness is substantial: According to Harvard T.H.
-Chan School of Public Health, if facilities invest in disaster preparedness, they’ll recoup $4 to $11 for every dollar spent.
+The University of Texas Medical Branch at Galveston was forced to perform at a reduced capacity and lost hundreds of millions of dollars after the devastation of Hurricane Ike.
+The cost of unpreparedness is substantial: According to the National Institute of Building Sciences, every $1 invested in disaster preparedness and mitigation activities leads to $6 saved to reduce risk and disaster losses.

 It is a wise facility manager who plans, prepares, and coordinates well before being ambushed by such an event.
 Facilities can use clear-weather planning to prepare ahead of an advancing storm by implementing these three crucial practices:

 - Fight apathy.

 Questions like “Why are we doing this again?” or comments concerning the likelihood of a disaster will plague you.
 When there hasn’t been a significant weather event in recent memory, it’s a constant struggle to stay prepared.

 But you must be persistent; it’s imperative that the day a disaster does strike, you and your staff are practiced and ready to make sure your facility holds up and patients remain safe.